BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 160 ---

-L 12/160 EN Official Journal of the European Union 17.1.2015

 2. Only the following retentions shall qualify as retentions of a material net economic interest of not less than 5 %: